MicrosoftDocs/power-automate-docs/articles/remove-solution-aware-flow.md

 ---
 title: Learn how to remove or delete solution-aware flows | Microsoft Docs
-description: Learn how to remove solution-aware flows from soltions or delete them from environments.
+description: Learn how to remove solution-aware flows from solutions or delete them from environments.
 services: ''
 suite: flow
 documentationcenter: na